Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Quick Reflexes**

-    If you end your turn without moving, before your next turn when a creature within 30 feet of you moves, you can use your reaction to make a ranged weapon attack with a sling against that creature.
+    If you end your turn without moving, before your next turn when a creature within 30 feet of you moves, you can use your :rsc-reaction:**Reaction** to make a ranged weapon attack with a sling against that creature.

 - **Pea-shots**

-    Once per turn when you make a ranged weapon attack without disadvantage using a sling, you can make an additional ranged weapon attack with a sling against a different creature.
+    Once per turn when you make a ranged weapon attack without dis:d20-adv:**Advantage** using a sling, you can make an additional ranged weapon attack with a sling against a different creature.

 - **Pea-critical**

-    The first time you score a critical hit with a sling against a creature on a turn, that creature has disadvantage on attack rolls and ability checks until the start of your next turn.
+    The first time you score a critical hit with a sling against a creature on a turn, that creature has dis:d20-adv:**Advantage** on attack rolls and ability checks until the start of your next turn.

----

-#### Spear Specialist
+### Spear Specialist

 *1st-level Feat*